CROSSROADS 2022—CALL FOR ENTRIES

 - Checks/Money Orders (payable to San Francisco Cinematheque) can be mailed to:

-Films selected for CROSSROADS 2021 will be announced mid-April 2021.
+Films selected for CROSSROADS 2022 will be announced mid-April 2022.
 If your work is selected, we will contact you via email.
-You will be asked to provide an exhibition copy of your work (film or digital video) by May 15, 2021 as well as (at your option) high-resolution still images, video clips and the like (details will follow).
+You will be asked to provide an exhibition copy of your work (film or digital video) by May 15, 2022 as well as (at your option) high-resolution still images, video clips and the like (details will follow).
 All physical exhibition media will be returned at the conclusion of the festival.
-PLEASE NOTE: Cinematheque pays rental fees for all works screened in CROSSROADS.
+PLEASE NOTE that all dates are tentative and subject to change.

 NOTE: Entry fees are waived for Cinematheque members (with no limit on number of entries).
 Become a member and save!